cailmdaley/AU_Mic/notes/aumic_notes.md

 ------------------------------------------------------------

 ### To Do
-- fix the way the observation frequency is defined once band9 is up and running
+- fix the way the observation frequency is defined once band9 is up and running?
+- Get run 8 working
+- Read paper Meredith sent
+- Make combined residuals

 ##### Papers:
 -   Thebault 2009